bilbo443/BILBBET/PRESEASON_TESTING.md

       the actual season's real data hitting every mechanism built tonight for the first time simultaneously — worth more attention than a typical mid-season week.
+- [ ] **Every week for at least the first month: confirm the admin round dropdown actually got advanced after the weekly pipeline run.** This is the single easiest thing to forget and the one most likely to make the live site quietly show stale information across every feature built this session — leaderboards, team profiles, the shrinkage-adjusted odds display, all of it.
+Worth treating as a genuine weekly checklist item, not an assumption.
 - [ ] **Confirm the round-based shrinkage feels right in practice** once real (not synthetic) results are coming in — the checkpoint values (0.20 → 0.40 → 0.70 → 1.00) were a reasonable translation of your